 On average, there were 400 new Facebook accounts created per minute, with more than 1.2 billion active users on Messenger each month.

 A total of 22% of the world’s entire population was estimated to be using Facebook accounts by 2018.

 Facebook became the #1 social media platform, with over 53% of U.S residents checking it “multiple times per day”. – statista.com

 Why People Become Addicted?

-People are curious by nature, especially when it comes to other people.
-We also enjoy, well, enjoyment.
+People are curious by nature, especially when it comes to happenings in other people network/circle.

 Do you check Facebook frequently or know someone who does?
 Are you wondering if you or someone you know may be a Facebook junkie?
 Below we cover some of the common signs and symptoms of Facebook addiction.